 Thanks to WPI’s commitment to collaboration, the redesign of wpi.edu represents one of Last Call Media’s most comprehensive involvements from start to finish of any project to date.
 We acted as more than designers and developers, but instead as all-encompassing strategic management consultants, working with WPI to organize multiple stakeholders toward the realization of stated and unstated goals.

 The project had humble beginnings.
-WPI had a lot of ideas which they’d translated into a giant content model spreadsheet.
-We meticulously ensured that we understood it all, guiding a wireframe process in which we were able to make significant contribution to the decision making that yielded a highly intuitive structure.
+WPI had a lot of ideas, which they’d translated into a giant content model spreadsheet.
+We meticulously ensured that we understood it all, guiding a wireframe process in which we were able to make significant contribution to the decision-making that yielded a highly intuitive structure.
 We took each step iteratively, building piece-by-piece, soliciting feedback, and then building the next iteration.
-We facilitated a dialogue between administrators, college communications, their design department, Acquia and their IT department to map the landscape of business requirements, organizational needs, and their desired design aesthetic.
+We facilitated a dialogue between administrators, college communications, their design department, their IT department, and Acquia to map the landscape of business requirements, organizational needs, and their desired design aesthetic.

-On the technical side, we reviewed their existing RedDot site, and built a ‘scraper’ to scrape select content off of their existing site and import the data into its new structure in Drupal.
-We open sourced the scraper too.
-Next we built a flexible layout system of building blocks that enabled them to build pages however they needed.
-We dubbed them ‘widgets’, WPI called them ‘elements’, but they were central to satisfying their desire for incredibly flexible layouts that allowed them to build unique layouts on any given page.
+On the technical side, we reviewed their existing RedDot site, and built a ‘scraper’ to scrape select content out of it and import the data into its new structure in Drupal.
+We open-sourced the scraper, too.
+Next, we built a flexible layout system of building blocks that enabled them to build pages however they needed.
+We dubbed them “widgets,” and WPI called them “elements,” but they were central to satisfying their desire for incredible flexibility that allowed them to build unique layouts on any given page.

-Every step of the way as we constructed functionality, WPI developers, content authors and staff gave feedback on the project as fidelity increased from a rough unthemed Drupal site to a polished release candidate.
+Every step of the way as we constructed functionality, WPI developers, content authors, and staff gave feedback on the project as fidelity increased from a rough, unthemed Drupal site, to a polished release candidate.
 At the same time, Last Call Media was enabling WPI Developers to be self-sufficient in Drupal so they could help build new functionality.
-Last Call Media also built a custom ‘faculty importer’ that synced data from their Ellucian Banner system into Drupal, greatly simplifying the constructing and accuracy of faculty pages.
+Last Call Media also built a custom ‘faculty importer’ that synced data from their Ellucian Banner system into Drupal, greatly simplifying the construction and accuracy of faculty pages.